 Pigs have never been more popular.
 They’re appearing on menus and fueling concepts at a record pace, entrepreneurs are hosting pig-focused events like Cochon 555, and a cottage industry has sprouted up to portray the prized animal in an often artistic light, not only to help market the meat, but also to celebrate this glorious animal.
-We already posted Pig Image Gallery and We already posted Pig Image Gallery (Part 2) and plan to add more pig photos as we encounter some of the more inspiring porcine imagery.
+I already posted Pig Image Gallery and Pig Image Gallery (Part 2) and plan to add to this gallery as I encounter more inspiring porcine imagery.

 Karen Klemens relies on cows to produce market-driven ice cream at Mother Moo Creamery in Sierra Madre, but pigs still managed to sneak into the décor.